Respiratory disease: Chronic respiratory disease

 Chronic respiratory diseases are long-term diseases of the airways and other structures of the lung.
 They are characterized by a high inflammatory cell recruitment (neutrophil) and/or destructive cycle of infection, (e.g. mediated by Pseudomonas aeruginosa).
 Some of the most common are asthma, chronic obstructive pulmonary disease, and acute respiratory distress syndrome.
 Most chronic respiratory diseases are not curable; however, various forms of treatment that help dilate major air passages and improve shortness of breath can help control symptoms and increase the quality of life.

 Telerehabilitation for chronic respiratory disease

 The latest evidence suggests that primary pulmonary rehabilitation and maintenance rehabilitation delivered through telerehabilitation for people with chronic respiratory disease reaches outcomes similar to centre-based rehabilitation.
 While there are no safety issues identified, the findings are based on evidence limited by a small number of studies.

 Respiratory tract infections

 Infections can affect any part of the respiratory system.
 They are traditionally divided into upper respiratory tract infections and lower respiratory tract infections.
+The most common route of entrance of pollutants in humans is the respiratory passage, causing lung diseases such as asthma, bronchitis, emphysema, and chronic obstructive respiratory disease.